 How to Use Your Shampoo & Other Helpful Tid Bits

 Once you have made your shampoo you are going to use it just like any ‘ol shampoo, but with one very important caveat…be careful not to get this shampoo in your eyes.
 Fair warning here.
-It’s just that it can really sting your eyes, so I guess this is even more important if you’re using it on little ones ;)
+It’s just that it can really sting your eyes, so even more important if you’re using it on little ones ;)

 Don’t worry if your hair feels coarse, dry, and not smooth while you’re shampooing with this.
 I remember the first time I used it I thought that was odd, and since my hair is so thick and wavy and knots up easily I was scared it would be a nightmare to brush through afterwards, but it actually wasn’t at all and was very soft and tamed.

 Plus I’m used to this, since the same thing happens when I color my hair with Naturtint.
 Granted it makes you wonder initially, but I’ve been using it for years and every time I get my hair cut they always mention how healthy my hair is, so…’nuff said =)

 Rather go with ready made Ayurvedic shampoo with similar ingredients instead?
 Maybe you want to try one of these!